Crisis looms as Harambee Stars consider giving Ghana’s Black Stars a walkover | Goal.com

 The source further told Goal that the federation was forced to borrow money to send the U-23 team to Sudan for the Olympic qualifier.

 “Even the U-23 team made the trip to Sudan just by luck.
 We were forced to look elsewhere for money to send them for the match.
-The govt had promised to send the Sh244 million for the national teams by the end of Monday but we have not received anything.”
+They (govt) had promised to wire the Sh244m for the national teams but we have not received anything.”

 Efforts by Goal to get a comment on the same from the new Sports CS Amina Mohamed or Permanent Secretary Kirimi Kaberia proved futile as their phones went unanswered.